-The Denovati Digital Network is built around The Denovati Group’s website, which directly incorporates our SMART Resources (including the SMART Blog) and and provides access to the websites for Denovati Solutions and Denovati SMART Courses.
-In addition to our websites, we also have a strong presence on a variety of social and digital channels, details for which are provided in the sections below.
+The Denovati Digital Network is built around The Denovati Group’s website, which directly incorporates our SMART Solutions, SMART Resources, and SMART Learning offerings, and provides access to the Denovati SMART Courses learning platform.
+We also have a strong presence on a variety of social and digital channels, details for which are provided in the sections below.

 This diagram provides an at-a-glance view of the most active components of the Denovati Digital Network, using the visual metaphor of a solar system.
 The center of our digital universe is our website(s), and the social media platforms are like planets.
 The different sizes of the “planets” generally reflect the prominence of the platform in our overall engagement system, based on both number of members/followers and degree of activity.

 You can learn more about the Denovati Digital Network by taking self-guided tours through each of our websites and by reviewing the social platform information provided below.
 If you’d like to access a platform directly, just click on its icon.

 We’re constantly refining our digital engagement.
 Check out this news update to learn more.

 The Denovati SMART Blog offers high-quality content at a manageable pace of 1 to 3 posts per week.
 These posts address issues of greatest concern to Digital Era pioneers and rookies, from the strategic to the tactical and the conceptual to the practical.

 If you want to stay current with our content and be notified of new SMART blog posts as soon as they’re published, please subscribe to the blog.